JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 - [Github mirror](https://github.com/JunMa11/COVID-19-CT-Seg-Benchmark); [Gitee mirror](https://gitee.com/junma11/COVID-19-CT-Seg-Benchmark).

 ## Update
+- 2020.12: A large COVID-19 CT dataset with 632 patients is available at [The Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/display/Public/CT+Images+in+COVID-19)
 - 2020.06.14: Introducing [MosMed COVID-19 dataset](https://www.medrxiv.org/content/10.1101/2020.05.20.20100362v1) as an independent testing set for each task and reporting corresponding results.

 > Due to the license limitation, we can not directly share this dataset, pleanse download it from the [official homepage](https://mosmed.ai/en/).